inasafe/inasafe-doc/docs/source/user-docs/application-help/impact_layer_merge_tool.rst

 * Select the aggregation layer that was used to generate the first and second impact layer.
 * Select an output directory.
-* Check 'Use own report template' checkbox and select the report template file if you want to use your own template.
+* Check 'Use customized report template' checkbox and select the report template file if you want to use your own template.
 Note that all the map composer components that are needed must be fulfilled.
 * Click OK to generate the per aggregation area combined summaries.